-Henry Ford Hospital’s Internal Medicine inpatient services are geographically and subspecialty based.
-This means an inpatient rotation on each specialty is confined to that specialty’s inpatient floor and follows a specific curriculum and reading list based on diseases seen on that floor.
+Henry Ford Hospital’s Internal Medicine inpatient services are geographically, and subspecialty based.
+Each rotation follows a specific curriculum and reading list based on diseases seen on that floor.
 Inpatient rotations are done in conjunction with an attending specialist on all teaching services.
-The following subspecialty floors are required for rotation:

 General medicine: On general medical floors, residents will encounter medical problems like urinary tract infections, cellulitis, pneumonia, gastrointestinal conditions including pancreatitis, gastrointestinal bleeding, diverticulitis, cholangitis, and others.

 Pulmonary: Patients with cardio-respiratory problems and DVT are the most frequent.
 Clinical care pathways have been generated for these management problems.
 Common diagnoses: pneumonia, asthma, COPD, pulmonary embolism/DVT, pulmonary hypertension and lung transplant.

 Hematology/Oncology: Commonly encountered conditions include oncology emergencies, cord compression, febrile neutropenia, leukemia/lymphoma, solid tumors, bone marrow transplant, and infections in an immunocompromised patient.